directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 `repo sync`
 `DISTRO=karo-minimal MACHINE=txul-5011 source setup-environment build-5011-minimal`

-Note that you may need to run the above command twice.
+Note that you will need to run the above command twice.

 `echo SSTATE_MIRRORS = \"file://.* http://sstate.karo-electronics.de/hardknott/PATH\" >> conf/local.conf`
 `bitbake karo-image-minimal`

 If you get build errors (eg "ERROR: libpcre-native-8.44-r0 do_fetch: Fetcher failure" or simular) simply run `bitbake` again.
-It may be necessary to do this two or three times before you get a clean build.
+It may be necessary to do this several times before you get a clean build but it should eventually build.

 Notice that Yocto configuration files can either be modified from the container using the `nano` editor or from the host using your preferred editor.